aimeos/aimeos-docs/src/developer/extensions.md

 ## custom

 The "custom" section of the manifest.php is reserved for directory configurations that are specific for the different parts of the library.
-The directory for the library part must the key and the value is always a list of subdirectories or files that are required for specific the purpose.
+The directory must be the array key and the value must be the list of subdirectories or files that are required for specific the purpose.
 A full example would be:

 ```php
 'custom' => [